XI DEFIANCE is paid while Trump responds to most Chinese commercial requests - ExBulletin

 The lesson is Economic Power Matters, said Gerard Dipippo, associate director of Rand China Research Center.
 For Beijing, it is a strategic justification, and which makes XIS focus on manufacturing and autonomy more difficult to face, at least from the point of view of economic security.

-Trump said on May 12 that he could speak to Mr. Xi at the end of this week, when he had praised a total reset in links with China.
+Trump said on Monday that he could speak to Xi at the end of this week, when he had praised a total resetting of links with China.
+He noted that the agreement does not include sectoral prices on cars, steel, aluminum and potentially pharmaceutical.
+Bessent told CNBC separately that the United States did not want generalized decoupling but wanted to protect strategic necessities, including steel, drugs and semiconductors.

+The relationship is very good, Trump said about China during a briefing on Monday.
+Did not try to hurt China.
+China was badly injured.
+They closed the factories.
+They had a lot of troubles and they were very happy to be able to do something with us.

 Once the commercial talks announced last week, the choice of Geneva has already indicated that the United States gave up land.
 China has been favorite for a long time that background talks have taken place in private, far from television cameras and Prying journalists.

-The truce highly managed by scene was notable with the fact that Mr. Trump did not do the news on social networks, according to the strategist of Deutsche Bank, George Saravelos.
+The truce highly managed by scene was notable with the fact that Trump did not do the news in the lead on social networks, according to the strategist of Deutsche Bank, George Saravelos.
 All this is a clear signal of negotiations that move in a more conciliatory and respectful phase, he added, citing this as another Chinese request.

-For the part of Chinas, the vice-president, He Lifengs, the team has agreed to reduce the non-tariff measures imposed since the day of the Liberation, without developing.
+For the part of China, the Deputy Prime Minister, He Lifengs, agreed to reduce the non-tariff measures imposed since the Liberation Day, without developing.
 Obtaining relief on export controls imposed on rare earths was a priority for the White House, after having been pressure from companies using such minerals for industrial magnets.

-Beijing did not undertake to increase investments in the United States, and Mr. Bessent said that purchasing agreements could arrive later.
-The US trade representative Jamieson Greer clearly indicated the phase one agreement of Mr. Trumps First Trade War, who hired China to buy US dollars (259 billion dollars) in American goods, had not been under discussion.
+Beijing did not undertake to increase investments in the United States, and Bessent said that purchasing agreements could arrive later.
+The US trade representative Jamieson Greer clearly indicated the Trumps First Trade War Trumps Agreement, which has committed China to buy $ 200 billion in American products, had not been under discussion.

 The talks have been very focused on how we bring about price levels to something that is not an embargo, but still allows the United States to pursue its objective of reducing trade deficit, he said.

 China now has a three-month window to conclude a broader agreement with the United States that rebalances trade, while protecting its own interests.
-Beijing has devoted years since Trumps Trumps was the first mandate to reduce his dependence on the United States for key imports, buying more agricultural products from partners in emerging markets such as Brazil.
+Beijing has devoted years since prevailing in the first quarter to reduce its dependence on the United States for key imports, buying more agricultural products from partners in emerging markets such as Brazil.

-Just like during Mr. Trumps First Trimester, China will not compromise the key parts of its economic and political system, including the way in which public enterprises are managed, according to Dr Song Hong, deputy director of the Institute of Economy of the Chinese Social Sciences Academy, a ministry level establishment within the Council of State, such as the Chinese Cabinet.
+As during Trumps' first term, China will not compromise the key parties of its economic and political system, in particular the way in which public enterprises are managed, according to Song Hong, deputy director of the Institute of Economy of the Chinese Social Sciences Academy, an institution at the level of the Ministry of the Council of State, similar to the Chinese.

 Beyond the red lines, there are many shortcomings that we can fill by negotiations, he added, citing things like prices, intellectual property rights and subsidies.

-Dr Dong Yan, director of the trade department of another Institute of the Chinese Academy of Social Sciences, said that it was a good development while warning that Mr. Trump can still hike them.
+Dong Yan, director of the trade department of another Institute of the Chinese Academy of Social Sciences, said that it was a good development while warning that Trump could still hike them.

 We learned our Trump 1.0 lesson, where we have seen that pricing negotiations can go back and forth rather than being made overnight, she said.

-Reduction of prices should allow Chinese political decision-makers to more easily achieve a growth target of around 5% in 2025.
-Ing ranked its forecasts of gross domestic product to 4.7% for 2025 after the agreement, claiming that exports from May and June to the United States should rebound strongly.
+Reduction of prices should allow Chinese political decision -makers to more easily achieve a growth objective of around 5% this year.
+ING Bank has improved its gross domestic product forecasts at 4.7% for this year after the agreement, saying that exports from May and June to the United States should suddenly rebound.

-Although the reduction in prices is a positive development, Trump has always indicated that the world is no longer in a wonderful mode of globalization, Ms. Alicia Garcia Herrero, in chief from Asia-Pacific in Natixis, told Bloomberg Television.
+Although the reduction in prices is a positive development, Trump has always indicated that the world is no longer in a wonderful mode of globalization, Alicia Garcia Herrero, in chief from Asia-Pacific in Natixis, told Natixis.

 |